packagist/private-packagist-docs/docs/setup-ci-cd.md

 You can add read-only tokens on your organization's settings page under *Authentication Tokens*.
 Make sure to select "Read-only access to packages" on the access dropdown.

-Once the token is created, you'll need to add the `COMPOSER_AUTH` as an environment variable in your CI/CD.
+Once the token is created, you'll need to add `COMPOSER_AUTH` as an environment variable in your CI/CD.
 ```
 COMPOSER_AUTH='{"http-basic": {"repo.packagist.com": {"username": "token", "password": "TOKEN_HERE"}}}'
 ```

-Note that read-only tokens are recommended to use with your CI/CD where you'll be running composer install commands with an existing composer.lock file.
-Read-only tokens are not suitable to run `composer update` as they do not create new mirrored public packages.
-In case you have automated tasks that run package updates, make sure to use tokens with update access or your personal user credentials.
+Note that read-only tokens are recommended for CI/CD where you'll be running composer install commands with an existing composer.lock file.
+Read-only tokens are not suitable to run `composer update` as they do not create new mirrored packages.
+In case you have automated tasks that run package updates, make sure to use tokens with update access.
-Read-only tokens don't count as users in your Private Packagist account.
-They can only access packages in your organization.
-Read-access tokens created in a subrepository will only access packages in that subrepository.
+Read-only tokens don't count as users in your Private Packagist organization, while update tokens will be billed like an additional user account.
+Read-only tokens can only access packages in your organization.
+Read-only tokens created in a subrepository will only access packages in the respective subrepository.

-## Examples with some CI/CD environments
+## Instructions for CI/CD services

 Listed below are some examples for using Private Packagist with different CI/CD environments.